Tampere/tampere.github.io/howto.md

 Here's some explanations as to what the [GitHub](https://github.com/Tampere) projects are about.

+### development_guide

+A development guide offering suggestions for a RESTfull API.

 ### tampere.github.io

 This site you are reading right now.